juliano-lopes/BrailleRap/README.md

 BrailleRAPSP repo is here https://github.com/BrailleRapSP/BrailleRapSP

-BrailleRAPSP alsa have a web site http://www.braillerap.com
+BrailleRap-SP also have a web site http://www.braillerap.com

 ### Contribution